 Iowa State University Extension beef specialist Denise Schwab said adjusting weaning weights to a common calf age is important for comparing cows based on the performance of the calves they produce.
 Weaning weights are used to evaluate differences in growth potential of calves and the milking ability of dams.

 "In order to evaluate differences in weaning weights, individual calf records must be adjusted to a standard basis.
 The Beef Improvement Federation (BIF) recommends that weaning weights be standardized to 205 days-of-age and a mature age-of-dam basis," she said.
 "These adjusted weights can then be used to rank the cow herd based on their productivity and sell low producing cows."

-This tool is available on the calculators page of the IBC website http://www.iowabeefcenter.org/calculators.html For inforomation on the calculator or how to use it in your operation, contact your Iowa State University extension beef specialist or contact the Iowa Beef Center at email@example.com.
+This tool is available on the calculators page of the IBC website http://www.iowabeefcenter.org/calculators.html For information on the calculator or how to use it in your operation, contact your Iowa State University extension beef specialist or contact the Iowa Beef Center at firstname.lastname@example.org.